You Are On: Fossils Page 1

 Page 2 Misc.
 Fossils: Manatee (dugong), gator, oreodont, bison, horse, walrus, barracuda, weevil, turtle, deer, fish, whale

 Page 3 Misc.
-Fossils: Porpoise/dolphin, shark, ground sloth, marlin, bonita snout, drum fish, snake, sawfish, rhino, camel, glyptodont, armadillo, tapir, ray, stingray, modern stingray barbs, porcupine fish, seal, llama, ferns, orthoceras, shells
+Fossils: Porpoise/dolphin, shark, ground sloth, marlin, bonita snout, drum fish, snake, sawfish, rhino, camel, glyptodont, armadillo, tapir, ray, stingray, modern stingray barbs, porcupine fish, seal, llama, ferns, orthoceras, shells, coral